Brant Oswald Fly Fishing Services offers expert guiding and instruction on the trout waters near Livingston, Montana

 I am a teacher at heart, and my job is to share the knowledge I’ve gained over a lifetime of fishing and teaching, whether in a class or on the water with a guide client.
 I share my love for spring creeks and sight fishing with clients on the well-known spring creeks of the Yellowstone’s Paradise Valley - Armstrong, Nelson’s and DePuy’s.
 Floating the Yellowstone gives anglers a chance to fish a big freestone river and to see local wildlife and learn local history.
 If you would like more formal instruction, consider joining me for a class or clinic.
 If your booking requires additional guides, I’ll make sure they meet my standards of expertise, teaching ability, and good humor.

 To get a better feel for me and my services, take a look around the site.
 Reading a few articles or a blog post might give you a better sense of my approach to fishing and guiding.
 Or just contact me directly if you have questions or want to discuss a class or a guided trip.

-If you haven't made travel plans for this coming season, consider an spring trip to Montana–in the "pre-runoff" period between mid-March and early May.
-The early season still offers an uncrowded fishing experience that can be difficult to find in Montana in mid-summer.
-Weather can be unpredictable, but the spring creeks, area tailwaters, and private lakes can provide dependable water conditions if the freestone streams are high for a few days with low elevation runoff.
+As always, I would encourage folks to consider planning a spring trip to Montana.
+The pre-runoff period between mid-March and early May is some of my favorite fishing of the year.
+Weather can be unpredictable, but the spring creeks, area tailwaters Like the BIghorn and Missouri), and private lakes provide dependable water conditions when freestone streams are high for a few days with low elevation runoff.
 And it's not all nymphs and streamers in the early season–spring hatches offer at least some dry fly opportunities on most waters in the area.